 Fleas in the Yard:

-The all-natural product called Yardsafe from the folks at Cedarcide is a high concentration cedar oil product in a ready to use quart that will cover about 2,000 square feet for the initial application.
+The all-natural product called Yardsafe from the folks at Cedarcide is a high concentration cedar oil product in a ready-to-use quart that will cover about 2,000 square feet for the initial application.
 Repeat application in 5 to 10 days.
-This will kill the existing fleas and have a good residual for several days afterward depending on the weather.
+This will kill the existing fleas and has a good residual for several days afterward depending on the weather.